michael2012z/BitBible/markdown/KJV/files/Exod.md

 28. And the children of Levi did according to the word of Moses: and there fell of the people that day about three thousand men.

-29. For Moses had said, Consecrate yourselves to day to the Lord, even every man upon his son, and upon his brother; that he may bestow upon you a blessing this day.For Moses…: or, And Moses said, Consecrate yourselves to day to the Lord, because every man hath been against his brother, etcConsecrate…: Heb.
-Fill your hands
+29. For Moses had said, Consecrate yourselves to day to the Lord, even every man upon his son, and upon his brother; that he may bestow upon you a blessing this day.

 30. And it came to pass on the morrow, that Moses said unto the people, Ye have sinned a great sin: and now I will go up unto the Lord; peradventure I shall make an atonement for your sin.